estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/date-and-time.md

 ---

 ## Overview
-In the chat there are 2 main time related elements:
+In the chat there are two main time related elements:

-- **The dates notifications in the chat** - grouping elements of the same date messages
+- **Date notifications in the chat** - grouping messages and elements from a specific date

 ![]({{'/assets/images/chat_datestamp.png' | relative_url}})
 {: .image-40}